eProsima/Fast-DDS-docs/docs/fastdds/ros2/discovery_server/ros2_discovery_server.rst

 .. note::

-    These scripts require a Discovery Server closure feature that is only available from versions newer than Fast DDS v2.1.0.
+    These scripts require a Discovery Server closure feature that is only available from Fast DDS v2.1.0 and forward.
     In order to use this functionality, compile ROS 2 with Fast DDS v2.1.0 or higher.

 These scripts' functionalities are references for advance purpose and their study is left to the user.